-Eleven countries in Epcot – all about Epcot’s World Showcase, including snacks, restaurants, attractions, and more.
+Eleven countries in Epcot – all about the Epcot World Showcase, including snacks, restaurants, attractions, and more.

-I am a former member of the Disney Parks Moms Panel and have experienced some of these on complimentary press trips at Walt Disney World, but all opinions are my own.
+I am a former member of the Disney Parks Moms Panel and have experienced the Epcot World Showcase on complimentary press trips at Walt Disney World, but all opinions are my own.

 Eleven Countries in Epcot – The World Showcase